DatSwissGuy/marvel-app/README.md

 `timeStamp` is just any random string (refer to the documentation) and the hash is generated via MD5 algorithm.

-## Install dependencies (npm)
-`npm install`

-## Run the App via runtime (aka Angular CLI)
-Once you got everything set up, just run `ng serve` or `ng serve --prod` if you added the credentials to `environment.prod.ts`.

 ## Run the App via Docker
-Alternatively you can run the app via Docker.
 You need to build the image first, run (in the project / repository root folder) `docker-compose build`.
 Then run `docker-compose up`.
 Mind you, this way changes in the source WON'T rebuild on its own!

-Why docker-compose for a single image / container?
-Out of convenience...

-## Backend (Optional)
-For further features, like a (character) visitor counter, a option to "like" / "favorize" characters, a 5-star rating system, a user profile and so on, a backend was added (REST).
-Currently the following backend options are available or work in progress:

-- **Laravel** (+ MySQL) in this [repository](https://github.com/DatSwissGuy/marvel-app-backend).
-- **.NET core** (+ Any Database), currently work in progress, really hard to get into, this will certainly take a while.

 # Additional information